CS480UIC/dbs-city_sustainability/documentation/glossary.md

 Description: A city is a place within a country.
 There can be multiple cities within one country, and each city can only be part of one country.
 A city also uses one energy_management and one waste_management.
 A city may or may not contain a carbon_emission_target.

 Attributes:\
-**ID (PK)**\
+**city_id (PK)**\
 Data Type: INTEGER\
-Description: ID is the primary key for the city entity.
-Each city will have a unique ID that it can be identified with.\
+Description: city_id is the primary key for the city entity.
+Each city will have a unique city_id that it can be identified with.\
 Maximum: 1-1.
-The ID is unique and each ID can only describe one city.
+The city_id is unique and each ID can only describe one city.

 **city_name**\
 Data Type: VARCHAR(50)\